-Xiaofan Li, interim dean of the College of Science and Professor of Applied Mathematics recently honored five people with Dean’s Excellence Awards.
+Xiaofan Li, Professor of Applied Mathematics recently honored five people with Dean’s Excellence Awards.
 The Dean’s Excellence Awards were presented during an end of year celebration for the college.
 The celebration took place in the new home of the College of Science in the renovated suites 252 and 248 on the second floor of the Robert A. Pritzker Science Center.

 Staff Award: Rosemarie “Cookie” Ruggiero, Graduate Admission Coordinator, Computer Science